-Element Responsibilities Strategic direction Address shared transport infrastructure issues and make local transport infrastructure investment decisions based on regional priorities.
-Establish a more strategic approach to regional road and transport investment and identify the local transport infrastructure that is important to the region.
-Governance Develop a Constitution , or set of rules to formalise governance and issue resolution arrangements, and update as required (for example, with a change in membership).
-Provide a copy of the Constitution to RTAPT and new members of the RRTG.
-Elect a Chair and determine the tenure of the role (a deputy chair may also be elected).
-Appoint a Secretariat to support the Chair.
-Decision making is ideally by consensus.
+Governance • Develop a Constitution , or set of rules to formalise governance and issue resolution arrangements, and update as required (for example, with a change in membership). • Provide a copy of the Constitution to RTAPT and new members of the RRTG. • Elect a Chair and determine the tenure of the role (a deputy chair may also be elected).
+Appoint a Secretariat to support the Chair. • Decision making is ideally by consensus.
 Where consensus cannot be achieved, each council and TMR District is entitled to one vote, or as outlined in the RRTG's Constitution.
 Performance Meet regularly as required.
 Quarterly meetings are recommended.
 If required, engage a Technical Coordinator to assist the group meet its responsibilities.
 The terms of the contract will be determined by the RRTG.
 Agendas should be prepared in advance and meetings should be minuted.
 Approve works programs, capability initiatives and other recommendations by the TC (decisions may be taken via flying minute when meeting dates do not align with required timeframes).
-Ensure robust program management practices, prepare and submit relevant forms/correspondence to the Alliance Board.
-Membership A local government can only be a member of one RRTG but may attend other RRTG meetings as an observer (with permission of the other RRTG).
-If there is more than one TMR District responsible for the council areas in a RRTG, one District will take the lead role with representatives from all TMR Districts to be involved.
+Ensure robust program management practices, prepare and submit relevant forms/correspondence to RTAPT.
+Membership A local government can only be a member of one RRTG but may attend other RRTG meetings as an observer (with permission of the other RRTG). • If there is more than one TMR District responsible for the council areas in a RRTG, one District will take the lead role with representatives from all TMR Districts to be involved.